HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

   * *Proofreader API*: Finding and fixing mistakes in text.
   * *Language Detector* and *Translator APIs*: Detecting the language of text content and translating it into another language.

-All APIs are specified within the WebML Community Group, meaning they are still incubating and not yet on the W3C Recommendation (i.e., standards) track.
-Some of the APIs are already generally available, while others are in <a hreflang="en" href="https://github.com/GoogleChrome/OriginTrials">Origin Trial</a> or need a browser flag to be enabled—unlike WebGPU, which is now stable and widely available for shipping production features.
+All APIs are specified within the WebML Community Group, meaning they are still incubating and not yet on the W3C Recommendation track.
+Some of the APIs are already generally available, while others need a browser flag to be enabled or are in <a hreflang="en" href="https://github.com/GoogleChrome/OriginTrials">Origin Trial</a>, requiring a registered token for activation—unlike WebGPU, which is now stable and widely available for shipping production features.

-The <a hreflang="en" href="https://www.npmjs.com/package/@types/dom-chromium-ai">package of TypeScript typings for Built-in AI</a> may reflect the experimental status of the APIs.
-Downloads peaked in August 2025 with 25,770 downloads, followed by a gradual decline (see the following figure).
+The download numbers of the <a hreflang="en" href="https://www.npmjs.com/package/@types/dom-chromium-ai">`@types/dom-chromium-ai` package</a>, containing TypeScript typings for Built-in AI, may reflect the experimental status of the APIs: Downloads peaked in August 2025 with 25,770 downloads, followed by a gradual decline (see the following figure).
 This trend may suggest that developers are hesitant to adopt experimental APIs.
 However, the download statistics for a typings package may not reflect the actual usage of the API.

 {{ figure_markup(
   image="genai-typings-downloads.png",